ADirin/Sep1_Imp_2025/Week5/Jenkins.md

 ## 1. Settings  JDK, Maven, and Git in Jenkins

  ### 👉 *IMPORTANT*
     The screenshots in your Jenkins environment may differ from those shown here due to continuous UI updates.
 However, the core settings described remain the    same in the latest versions.

-Follow these instructions to configure **JDK**, **Maven**, and **Git** and link GitHub to  your Jenkins environment.

 ## 2. Set Up JDK in Jenkins